 This workshop has been designed to provide a detailed discussion of issues relevant to the pharmacokinetic / pharmacodynamic (PK/PD) modeling of antibody drugs, and to provide a series of "hands-on" case studies describing the development and application of mathematical models to simulate and characterize antibody PK/PD.
 Lectures will address primary determinants of antibody pharmacokinetics (PK) and pharmacodynamics (PD), the design and implementation of pre-clinical investigations of antibody PK/PD, and state-of-the-art mathematical models to characterize and predict antibody PK and PD.
 Case studies, featuring use of the ADAPT program, will include application of models for antibody-ligand binding and disposition, target-mediated disposition, and physiologically-based pharmacokinetic modeling.
-Special emphasis is placed on discussion of the role of FcRn on the absorption, distribution, and elimination of antibody pharmacokinetics.
+Special emphasis is placed on discussion of the role of FcRn on the absorption, distribution, and elimination of antibodies, on the mathematical modeling of target-mediated antibody disposition, and on physiologically-based modeling of antibody pharmacokinetics.
 The workshop content is provided as a combination of formal lectures and informal discussion / review sessions.